KingMaina/_shell/README.md

 ```sh
 $ echo "Hello World" > hello.txt && cat hello.txt
 ```
-To exit the shell, issue a Ctrl-D command to indicate an EOF signal and terminate the shell program.
-This can be done while running the shell locally or using the container.
+To exit the shell, issue a `Ctrl-D`/`EOF` signal and terminate the shell program.
+This can be done while running the shell locally or using the docker container.
 If used while you have launched valgrind, it will terminate the shell program running in valgrind first and give a summary of memory usage, then prompt the user again for a command.
 Press Ctrl-D again to terminate the shell.
 > This is temporary for now as built-in commands such as `exit` to **exit** the shell have not been implemented yet.

-## 4. Using Valgrind
+## 4. Memory check with Valgrind

 If you want to check the heap memory usage of the application, run using the compiled shell program `my_shell` or the debugging executable file `d_my_shell`.
 You can use valgrind from your local environment if you have installed it or you can use the one installed in the container.
 You can access it through the interactive shell as follows:
 ```sh
 $ valgrind ./my_shell ## or valgrind ./d_my_shell
 ```
+Once it launches, issue commands from the terminal prompt just like you would in any other shell program.
+See [examples](#3-example) above.

 ## 5.Give Feedback🔄